eugenesiow/LLM-Insights/README.md

 ## Acknowledgements

-I'm grateful to my employers for trusting me to lead the team that built the GPU supercompute platform/infrastructure and co-lead the team doing LLM pre-training.
-This allowed me to work on huge on-premise GPU compute clusters with A100s and then H100s which is certainly a privilege.
+I'm grateful to my employers for trusting me to lead the team that built the GPU supercompute platform/infrastructure and to co-lead the team doing LLM pre-training.
+This allowed me to work on large on-premise GPU compute clusters with A100s and then H100s, which is certainly a privilege.
 Hopefully sharing some of these notes and insights helps the community.